AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 Press <Keys.HardKey>Off</Keys.HardKey> button followed by a playback to open the \'Off Playback with Mask\' menu.
-Select the fixtures to be turned off, set mask as required and then press \[Off\] to turn the fixtures/attributes/shapes off.
+Select the fixtures to be turned off, set mask as required and then press <Keys.SoftKey>Off</Keys.SoftKey> to turn the fixtures/attributes/shapes off.

 On Titan consoles that do not have separate <Keys.HardKey>Release</Keys.HardKey> and <Keys.HardKey>Off</Keys.HardKey>